 During the 20th century, Padre Pio was one of the most famous and popular Catholic monks.
 He died in 1968 and was made a saint by Pope John Paul II in 2002.
 He was recently declared the Patron Saint of New Year Blues.

 Pio was particularly famous for the supernatural phenomena associated with him.
 In particular, stigmata were said to have mysteriously appeared on his hands and feet.
-But
+But a new book argues that Pio faked his stigmata:

 a book called Padre Pio and the Italy of the 19th Century, by historian Sergio Luzzatto says the wounds were self-created using carbolic acid and he claims to have found documentary evidence to prove it in the Vatican's secret archives.

-Wikipedia, this is hardly the first time charges of fakery have been leveled against Pio:
+According to Wikipedia, this is hardly the first time charges of fakery have been leveled against Pio:

 His accusers included high-ranking archbishops, bishops, theologians and physicians.